tomatkungen/nodejs-sqlite-addon/README.md

 ### Generate and Build addon

 * Type in terminal root map:
-* Will build the Addon in Build/Release/<addon>.node
+* Will build the Addon in Build/Release/< addon-name >.node

 ```